johnbmarine/johnbmarine.github.io/index.md

 Now with this out of the way, how can I help you?

-Look around and enjoy!  :)
+Look around and enjoy!
+Come on, come on!  :)